Interview with Caspar van der Poel - social media day June 30

 Treating, informing, guiding

-The lessons during this first part of the course were taught by speakers with years of experience in conventional and integrative medicine.
+The lessons during this first part of the course were delivered by speakers with years of experience in conventional and integrative medicine.
 Dr. Eva Noorda, surgical oncologist, and Daniëlle Verbeek, internist-oncologist, kicked off the course on Friday with an introduction to oncology, a lecture on the origin of cancer and its locoregional treatment.
-After a well-catered lunch and well-deserved coffee break, nurse specialist Maarten van Elst, working at UMC Utrecht, concluded the day with an engaging lecture on prostate cancer.
+After a well-catered lunch and a well-deserved coffee break, nurse specialist Maarten van Elst, working at the UMC Utrecht, concluded the day with an engaging lecture on prostate cancer.

-Two more parts
+Two more parts to go

-After a successful first part of the oncology course, the participants returned home tired but satisfied.
+After a successful first part of the oncology course, participants returned home tired but satisfied.
 'These two days of oncology were very interesting.', 'Very inspiring' and 'What an incredibly well-organized course.
-A solid ten!!!' are some of the comments we received afterwards.
+A solid ten!!!' are some of the reactions we received afterwards.
 In January and March of the upcoming year, two more parts of the oncology course will follow, covering not only knowledge about the conventional medical path but also the perspective from Chinese medicine.
 We are already looking forward to it!

 Photography: Mark Hell